tomuopc/awesome-affiliate/README.md

-# Affiliate Marketer Essential Plugins
+# Awesome Affiliate Marketing Extension

 **Bulk Website Infringement Keyword Detection**
   Quickly scan your website for potentially infringing or sensitive keywords that may violate platform or advertising policies.